cb285/CourseMaterial/README.md

 # CourseMaterial
-Files from multple CS/EE College Courses
+Files from multple CS/EE College Courses at Univeristy of Evansville